msantos/stdio/README.md

 ### Argument List

-Commands can executed without an intermediary shell process by using an argv.
-Since `$PATH` is not consulted, the path to the executable is required:
+Use an argv to execute a command without an intermediary shell process. `$PATH` is not consulted: the path to the executable is required.

 ```elixir
 iex> Stdio.stream!(["/bin/echo", "test"]) |> Enum.to_list()